-The ability of the ARPS model in simulating orographically forced flows has been rather thoroughly tested in Xue et al. [2000] for idealized mountains of various spatial scales, and for real terrain in reproducing intense down-slope wind storms.
-In Doyle et al. [2000], the ability of the ARPS model in reproducing the 11 January 1972 down-slope windstorm over the Grand Junction (Colorado) was further demonstrated through intercomparisons with a number of other mesoscale models.
-More recently, Chow et al.

-[2006] report on successful high-resolution simulations of detailed flows within a deep valley, that were both dynamically and thermally forced.
+[18] The ability of the ARPS model in simulating orographically forced flows has been rather thoroughly tested in the work of Xue et al. [2000] for idealized mountains of various spatial scales and for real terrain in reproducing intense downslope wind storms.
+In the work of Doyle et al. [2000], the ability of the ARPS model in reproducing the 11 January 1972 downslope windstorm over the Grand Junction (Colorado) was further demonstrated through intercomparisons with a number of other mesoscale models.
+More recently, Chow et al. [2006] report on successful highresolution simulations of detailed flows within a deep valley, which were both dynamically and thermally forced.
 Horinouchi et al. [2002] successfully extended the ARPS up to the thermopause to study convectively generated gravity waves propagating into the middle atmosphere.
 Idealized terrain was used in that study with a much smaller horizontal domain and periodic horizontal boundaries and a single sounding to describe the initial vertical variations.
 Excited gravity waves in the simulation were seen to break above the upper mesosphere, producing features often observed in airglow imaging.